pogrebenko/table-sticky-rows-cols/README.md

 Overview

-This is a jquery plug-in for build a table with sticky table header and columns and DnD columns.
+This is a jquery plug-in for build a table with sticky header+rows and DnD columns.